MilesJudd/milesjudd.github.io/README.md

 Technical Skills: MATLAB, Python, CAD, FEM (DIANA FEA), DIC

+### Tic Tac Toe AI Player
+Welcome to my Tic Tac Toe AI Player project!
+This is a fun and interactive implementation of the classic game, where you can play against AI opponents trained using different machine learning models.
+The AI players have been trained on a dataset of my previous Tic Tac Toe games, ensuring they mimic my playing style and designed to challenge you at various difficulty levels.

+Choose to play against one of three AI models:
+- [**Decision Tree**]({{ site.baseurl }}/tic-tac-toe2): A simple yet effective AI based on decision tree logic.
+Fast and efficient, but may struggle with complex board states.
+- **Random Forest**: A more advanced AI that uses an ensemble of decision trees for better decision-making.
+More robust and capable of handling a wider variety of board states.
+- **Neural Network**: A highly sophisticated AI trained using deep learning techniques.
+The most advanced and challenging opponent.

+**How to Play**
+Select an AI Opponent: Choose between [Decision Tree]({{ site.baseurl }}/tic-tac-toe2), Random Forest, or Neural Network.
+Make Your Move: Click on the board to place your mark (X or O).
+Challenge the AI: See if you can outsmart the AI and win the game!

+**Why This Project?**
+This project was created to explore the capabilities of different machine learning models in a simple yet strategic game like Tic Tac Toe.
+By training the AI on my previous games, I aimed to create opponents that not only play optimally but also reflect my unique playing style.
+Interested in how it works under the hood?
+Check out the GitHub repository for the full source code and documentation.
+If you have any feedback, suggestions, or questions, feel free to reach out to me directly.
+Enjoy the game, and may the best player win! 🎮

 [Play Tic-Tac-Toe with your friends]({{ site.baseurl }}/TicTacToe) or try to [beat me in Tic-Tac-Toe]({{ site.baseurl }}/tic-tac-toe2) - or more prcisely, a decision tree trained on my previous games!

 ### Projects